 Tiny Epic Galaxies

-This is my favourite of the "Tiny Epic" series of games (though I still really like "Heroes," and the upcoming "Quest" looks terrific).
+This is my favourite of the "Tiny Epic" series of games (though I still really like "Kingdom," and the upcoming "Quest" looks terrific).
 It's light but interesting.
 The deck of planets is what makes the game so replayable.
 If you only want one of the "Tiny Epic" games, this is the one to get.